Both illegal and prescription drugs can be addictive.

 Regular use of powerful drugs, such as heroin and cocaine, often lead to addiction that can have a serious impact on your health and wellbeing.

 If you have chronic pain, your doctor might prescribe painkillers.
 But you should only use them for a short amount of time.
 This is because they can be addictive, and it can become very hard to stop taking them.

 As well as mental and physical health problems, drug addiction can lead to:

 - the breakdown of relationships

-- losing your job
+- job loss